arackaf/easy-express-controllers/README.md

 # easy-express-controllers

-Adds traditional MVC style controller support to Express with ES6 class, and ES-next decorators.
+This project adds traditional MVC controller support to Express with JavaScript classes, and ES-next decorators.
+This allows you to set up your Express routes with simpler code, and significantly less boilerplate.

 For example, if this class was in product.js